hybridgroup/gophercon-2023/README.md

 ### Sphero Ollie robots

 Turns out we had a few unopened Sphero Ollie robots that we found just in time for Gophercon!
 These fast Bluetooth controlled toys have long been a Go programmers fan favorite.

+There are 3 Sphero Ollie robots to help satisfy your need for speed.

 Want to take one for a spin?
 Go to [./robot/sphero/](./robot/sphero/).